-Ata Ebtekar aka Sote is an electronic music composer and sound artist based in Tehran, Iran.
-Over the last two decades, he has published his work via established labels such as Warp, Sub Rosa, Opal Tapes, Morphine, Digitalis and Repitch, among others.
-He is a co-founder of the SET Festival in Tehran.
+Ata Ebtekar, better known as Sote, is an electronic music composer and sound artist based in Tehran, Iran.
+Over the last two decades, he has published his work via established labels such as Warp, Sub Rosa, Opal Tapes, Morphine, Digitalis, and Repitch, among others.

 Tarik Barri is a celebrated audiovisual composer and software developer whose solo projects and striking live visuals for the likes of Thom Yorke, Monolake and Nicolas Jaar have been met with critical acclaim.